 How to care for a Maranta Leuconora (Prayer plant)

 The Maranta is a great alternative for a Calathea when you think a Calathea is too tough to take care of (we've all been there).
-It's not a very demanding plant and is great for those of you who like to water their plants every week.
-It's not the best houseplant for beginners, because it doesn't really show you what it needs through clear signs.
+It's not a very demanding plant and is great for those of you who like to water your plants every week.
+It's not the best houseplant for beginners, because it doesn't show you what it needs through clear signs.
 It's not a difficult plant to take care of, but it does require a little experience.

 In this plant care guide, we're going to explore these topics: